radu2020/moving-window/README.md

 MovingWindowService is a simple Go HTTP server that on each request responds with a counter of the total number of requests that it has received during the previous 60 seconds (moving window).

 The server should continue to return the correct numbers after restarting it, by persisting data to a file.

 ## Description
 The service is using an in memory cache to count the requests.

-There is a graceful shutdown which also write the cache to a local file inside a SQLite DB.
+There is a graceful shutdown which also writes the cache to a local file inside a SQLite DB.

 On startup the service looks if there is any recent data inside the DB which